-Agendas will be provided for students in Grades 8-9.
-All Grade 10-12 students are asked to continue with this practice using a personal agenda to keep track of homework and school commitments.
-If students do not bring an agenda with them at the onset of school, the school reserves the right to purchase on their behalf.
+All Grade 8-12 students are asked to continue with this practice using a personal agenda to keep track of homework and school commitments.

 2.3 Academic Policies

 Academic Integrity and Restorative Practice

 Guiding values

 The assessment of student learning asks us to determine what students know, what they can do and what do they understand.
 When reporting focusses on where students are in their learning and what students need to do to improve, it can be valuable in helping parents, guardians and students focus on growth rather than only the outcomes.